cjssdk/wamp/readme.md

 [WAMP](http://wamp-proto.org/) lightweight implementation for both browser and server-side (with [ws](https://www.npmjs.com/package/ws) npm package).

 `cjs-wamp` extends [Emitter](https://github.com/cjssdk/emitter) interface.
-It does not create any WebSocket connections but uses existing one.
+It does not create any WebSocket connections but uses an existing one.

 ## Installation ##